Sardinia – First Impressions

 There’s a food festival for everything, so a great opportunity to try the cuisine:

 Easter’s Sagra de S’Anzone celebrated with Sardinian lamb

 Sagra degli Agrumi di Muravera – Festival of Citrus (Muravera).

 There are megalithic stone constructions known as nuraghe all over the island.
 They were built during the Bronze Age, but their cultural significance is uncertain.
 Their entrance orientation aligns to the sun and moon at the solstices, so it has been suggested that they had spiritual importance.

 The island is naturally wild, and its inhabitants are fiercely independent.
 Sardinians consider themselves to be Sard first, and Italian second, so a good way to experience the culture is visit local festivals.
 One of the best is that of Sant’Efisio, but for more ideas, see my feature in Flydoscope.

-Oh, and the beaches… the turquoise sea and pristine beaches are universally understood to be the finest in Italy.
+Sardinia’s turquoise sea and pristine beaches are some of the finest in Italy.
 (My Italian brother-in-law swears they compare with the Maldives).